-Once open, final proposals should be submitted to the Steering Committee Facilitator by the deadline.
+Final proposals should be submitted to the Steering Committee Facilitator by the deadline.

 Two students will be funded, one Notre Dame student and a student from one of the Irish participating institutions.
 Notice will be provided to the co-advisors prior to graduate office admission deadlines, as appropriate to ensure that the program funds can be used to recruit the selected student to Notre Dame and the Irish university.
 For incoming candidates, admissions of students at each institution will be subject to the usual department, college, and university requirements at the host institution.